2-rust/solana-pumpfun-raydium-volume-bundler-bot/README.md

 ## Overview

-The **Pump.Fun Volume Bot** is a powerful tool designed to automate trading activities on the Pump.Fun platform.
-With a suite of customizable modes for buying, selling, and wallet management, this bot provides a fully automated solution for generating volume, executing trades, and managing wallets for the purpose of optimizing token activities.
+The **Pump.Fun, Raydium Volume & Bunder Bot** is a powerful tool designed to automate trading activities on the Pump.Fun & Raydium platform.
+With a suite of customizable modes for buying, selling, and wallet management, this bot provides a fully automated solution for generating volume, bundling, executing trades, and managing wallets for the purpose of optimizing token activities.

 Built using **Node.js**, the bot supports advanced functionality such as interacting with **JITO** for MEV (Maximum Extractable Value) protection and enables quick and efficient token purchases and sales across multiple wallets.